 Buttermilk: Use full-fat buttermilk for marinating the chicken strips.
 The buttermilk helps break down protein in the chicken for a more tender piece of chicken.
 It also helps the breading stick to each piece.
 If you don’t have any buttermilk on hand, I have homemade buttermilk recipes here.

-Panko: Not only will you be dredging the chicken strips in a flour and breadcrumb mixture, but also a panko mixture.
+Panko: Not only will you be dredging the chicken strips in a flour and cornstarch mixture, but also a panko mixture.
 Panko is a Japanese-style breadcrumb that is lighter and will stay crispier longer.
 Look for panko in the Asian food aisle of the grocery store.
+You could use regular breadcrumbs, but the texture will not be quite as crispy.

 The first thing you need to do for this recipe is to marinate the chicken tenders.
 (Note: If you want to make chicken nuggets, cut the chicken breasts into smaller, nugget-sized pieces.)